-All new buildings, must meet at least 20% of the building regulations carbon dioxide emissions reduction target applicable at the time of the application through the installation of low and zero carbon generating technology.
-All new buildings, in meeting building regulations energy requirements, must install low and zerocarbon generating technology (LZCGT) to reduce the predicted carbon dioxide emissions by at least 20% below that required by the Scottish building regulations at the time of the application.
+All new buildings, must meet at least 20% of the building regulations carbon dioxide emissions reduction target applicable at the time of the application through the installation of low and zero carbon generating technology..
 This percentage requirement will be increased as specified in Supplementary Guidance.